TrueBlocks/trueblocks-core/src/other/migrations/README-0.11.3.md

 ## Why the Change?

+In version 0.11.3, we first supported the changes needed for the London Hard Fork.

-We changed code relative to the London Hard Fork.
-While it is technically possible to run without doing a migration, it may be easier or sometime necessary to complete the following tasks to ensure a valid cache.
+While it is technically possible to run the code without doing the following migration, it may be easier or sometime necessary to complete the following tasks to ensure a valid cache.

-These instructions should work, but if they don't you may always simply remove the TrueBlocks cache.
-As is true of all caches, you can delete it and it will be re-created.
+In most cases, these instructions will work, but if they don't, you may simply remove the entire cache.
+As is true of all caches, if the cache is removed, it will be re-created.

 ## Where is the cache

-If you're on a Mac, your cache is at `~/Library/Application Support/TrueBlocks/cache`.
-If you're on Linux, your cache is at `~/.local/share/trueblocks/cache`.
-If you're on Windows, you have no cache because TrueBlocks does not work on Windows.
+On a Mac, your cache is at `~/Library/Application Support/TrueBlocks/cache`.
+On Linux, your cache is at `~/.local/share/trueblocks/cache`.
+On Windows, there is no cache, because TrueBlocks does not work on Windows.

 ## Migrating to v0.11.3

-Complete the following steps from the `~/build` folder in the TrueBlocks repo:
+As a pre-requisite, complete the following steps from the `~/build` folder in the TrueBlocks repo:

 ```[bash]
 git pull